LJacquesdedixmude/StrokePredictionStreamlit/README.md

-**Proejct of Lucien Jacques de Dixmude Date: October 2022** Project in the context of an internship with Business&Decision BE.
+Project of Lucien Jacques de Dixmude in the context of an internship with Business&Decision BE.
 With the supervision and help of Thomas Dekelver.
+Date: October 2022

 ## Streamlit-Stroke_Prediction_Project